1

 baptism.
 The Christian eucharist is different from the Pagan Eucharists.

-Christian life after death is different from Pagan life after death.
+Christian life after death is different from Pagan life after

-different without saying they're similar.
+Pagan baptism are different without saying they're

-purificatory water initiations,"—because they see "baptism
+like "baptism and purificatory water initiations,"—because

-and baptism" concedes the point.
-This doesn't fool anyone who
+they see "baptism and baptism" concedes the point.
+This

-doesn't want to be fooled.)
+doesn't fool anyone who doesn't want to be fooled.)

 And